MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/apply-slas-entities.md

 ---
-title: "Apply SLAs to entities (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Apply SLAs to tables (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Learn about applying SLAs to custom entities by enabling entities for applying SLAs.
 Also, you can create SLA KPIs." ms.custom: "" ms.date: 07/19/2021